ChebanovDD/VertexFlow/README.md

 }
 ```

-Use `VertexFlow.SDK.Extensions` to set actions to monitor adding `OnMeshCreated` or updating `OnMeshUpdated` a mesh data in a database.
+Use `VertexFlow.SDK.Extensions` to automate the process of loading mesh data on adding `OnMeshCreated` or updating `OnMeshUpdated` a database.

 ```csharp
 using System.Net.Http;